waghmaredb/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 Upgrading from an older version of the driver: The storage classes will be deleted if you upgrade the driver.
 If you wish to continue using those storage classes, you can patch them and apply the annotation “helm.sh/resource-policy”: keep before performing an upgrade.

->Note: If you continue to use the old storage classes, you may not be able to take advantage of any new storage class parameter supported by the driver.
+>NOTE: If you continue to use the old storage classes, you may not be able to take advantage of any new storage class parameter supported by the driver.

 **Steps to create storage class:**
 There are samples storage class yaml files available under `samples/storageclass`.
 These can be copied and modified as needed.

 1. Edit `storageclass.yaml` if you need ext4 filesystem and `storageclass-xfs.yaml` if you want xfs filesystem.
 2. Replace `<STORAGE_POOL>` with the storage pool you have.
 3. Replace `<SYSTEM_ID>` with the system ID you have.
 Note there are two appearances in the file.
 4. Edit `storageclass.kubernetes.io/is-default-class` to true if you want to set it as default, otherwise false.
 5. Save the file and create it by using `kubectl create -f storageclass.yaml` or `kubectl create -f storageclass-xfs.yaml`

  *NOTE*:
 - At least one storage class is required for one array.
 - If you uninstall the driver and reinstall it, you can still face errors if any update in the `values.yaml` file leads to an update of the storage class(es):